 Dr. Jülide Etem (she/her) is Assistant Professor of Media Studies at the University of Virginia, where she also directs the Film Studies Concentration and chairs the Film Studies Curriculum Committee.
-A media studies scholar, Dr. Etem’s research examines how film operates within institutional infrastructures—how it is strategically sponsored, produced, exhibited, and circulated to shape public knowledge, manage populations, and mediate power.
+A media studies scholar, Dr. Etem’s research examines how film operates within institutional infrastructures, how it is strategically sponsored, produced, exhibited, and circulated to shape public opinion, manage populations, and mediate power.

-Her forthcoming book, Film Diplomacy: A Media History of Turkey–US Relations (Columbia University Press, 2026), offers a groundbreaking analysis of educational film as a key instrument of geopolitical strategy.
-Focusing on the period from 1930 to 1986, the book traces how film was deployed to address infrastructural and public health challenges, promote development paradigms, and secure international alliances.
-Etem argues that these moving images were not merely persuasive tools, but complex visual technologies embedded with racialized logics of modernization and global governance.
+Her forthcoming book, Film Diplomacy: A Media History of Turkey–US Relations (Columbia University Press, 2026), examines educational films as key tools of geopolitical strategy.
+Focusing on the period from 1930 to 1986, the book analyzes how films were used to address infrastructural and public challenges, promote development paradigms, and secure international alliances.
+See the recent review on USC Center on Public Diplomacy by Nancy Snow.

 Dr. Etem is currently leading three research projects that expand her interdisciplinary inquiry into media, policy, and visual epistemology:

-Across these projects, Dr. Etem’s scholarship highlights film’s role as a critical infrastructure of mediation—where knowledge is produced, policy communicated, and power exercised.
-Her work reveals how media operates within and across institutions, shaping narratives of public health, education, diplomacy, and governance.
-By tracing the circulation of film through scientific, political, and cultural domains, she redefines our understanding of cinema’s institutional life and its capacity to structure how we see, feel, and act in the world.
+Across these projects, Dr. Etem’s scholarship examines film as a critical infrastructure of mediation.
+Her work shows how film along with other media operate within and across institutions.
+By tracing the circulation of film through scientific, political, and cultural domains, she studies film’s institutional life and its capacity to structure how we see, feel, and act in the world.

 To get connected, please reach Dr. Etem at aje4v@virginia.edu.